Updated in 8/4/2017 3:27:35 PM |

 ABSTRACT

-This study analyzed how social media presents both challenges and opportunities to multinational companies (MNCs) in crisis situations.
+Abstract This study analyzed how social media presents both challenges and opportunities to multinational companies (MNCs) in crisis situations.
 Employing a case study approach, the present study examined how McDonald’s and KFC used social media to manage their 2012 crises in China.
 Important findings of the study include: 1) crisis response strategies should be based on cultural insiders’ assessment of attribution of blame; 2) perception and use of specific response strategies (e.g., apology) have cross cultural variations; and 3) the role of influential social media users needs to be contextualized by culture.